ebmgt/Management_measurement/files/HealthCare.md

 * The gains require sustained work and high level support.
 This is shown in the fall of the Mayo Clinic data with the departure of relevant leaders.
 * Measurement-guided interventions on workforce well-being are likely very important but we do not know if they are required as we do not know that *all* high ranking companies use this strategy.
 They may not a panacea as suggested by Google's recent falling in rankings despite presumed continuing use of measurement-guided interventions.
 However, Google is still ranked higher than all large health care organizations monitored by Glassdoor.

-### The Mayo Clinic measurement-guided interventions in a large clinical setting
+### The Mayo Clinic measurement-guided interventions in a large clinical setting, 2014 and 2015 to 2020

 #### 1. Serial measurement of assessments by the frontline of the organization and management
 Like Google and Microsoft, required a similar number of years after introducing major organizational change before positive impact on Glassdoor rankings occurred.